tinode/chat/README.md

 #### `{pres}`

-Notification that topic metadata has changed.
+Notification that topic metadata has changed: `public` was updated, someone joined or left the topic.
 Timestamp is not present.

 ```js
 pres: {